Warsea/Buccshow/README.md

 python manage.py runserver
 ```

-Then go a browser and enter the localhost at which the server ran.(Usually, it you should find it on `http://localhost:8000/`.
+Then go a browser and enter the localhost at which the server ran.(Usually, it can be found at `http://localhost:8000/`.
 But the link can be found in the terminal once the `python manage.py runserver` command is entered.)